a-r-m-i-n/dce/Documentation/AdditionalInformations/FakingDetailpages.rst

 How it works
 ~~~~~~~~~~~~

-DCE adds a new column ``tx_dce_slug`` to tt_content table.
-Only content elements based on DCEs with detail page enabled
+DCE adds a new column ``tx_dce_slug`` to the ``tt_content`` table.
+A non-empty slug expression controls whether DCE
-and slug expression set, use this new field.
+generates and stores a slug.
+The "Enable detail page" option separately controls whether a request can trigger the detail
+template; disabling it alone does not clear an existing slug.

 An after-save-hook updates the slug every time: